f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

     end with a digit.

 -   `HTTP` - HTTP requests are used to determine the current version code and version name.
-This is controlled by the `Update Check Data` field, which is of the form `urlcode|excode|urlver|exver`.
+This is controlled by the `UpdateCheckData` field, which is of the form `urlcode|excode|urlver|exver`.

     Firstly, if `urlcode` is non-empty, the document from that URL is